detranam/js-autoroller/README.md

 - [x] Create character object for a 'one shot expendable' character.
 This should lay most of the groundwork for creating a 'full' character object.
 - [x] Python scraper for Spreadsheets to allow for easier data input: new folder with various 'tools' inside to allow data collection.
 - [x] Extract certain files as either folders or modules, whichever would make the code most readable and maintainable.
-- [ ] Allow for importation of **.json* files.
+- [x] Allow for importation of **.json* files.
-- [ ] Create a pdf exporter for the 'one shot' character object.
+- [ ] Create an ~~pdf~~  exporter for the 'one shot' character object.
 - [ ] Create a full-fledged character object to allow for different saved outputs into JSON format.
 This should effectively be created as a copy of the character sheet to allow easy query of, for example.
 - [ ] Ensure correct utilization of console.log, .info, .error, and .info.
-- [ ] HTML/Flask (?)
-GUI for assigning character traits.
-This might be easiest done by utilizing python and flask, as I've done that before and it's not very difficult.
+- [ ] HTML/Flask/Web-based GUI for assigning character traits.
+This might be easiest done by utilizing python and flask, as I've done that before and it's not horribly difficult.
 - [ ] Some sort of client-side downloader for filled-out character sheets, whether that includes simply sending the json file, or preferably a pdf downloader to abstract the application from the consumer.

 ## JSON Compatibility